palantir/atlasdb/docs/source/schemas/oracle_table_mapping.rst

 - The last six characters are reserved for a sequence number.
 - The prefix remains unchanged.
-- We truncate the namespace to 2 characters.
+- We truncate the namespace to 2 characters appended by a dunderscore.
-- We truncate the table name to fit in the remaining characters. ie (30 - 6 - tablePrefixLength - 2).
+- We truncate the table name to fit in the remaining characters. ie (30 - tablePrefixLength - namespaceLength - sequenceNumberLength).